 This article explains how to query and remove duplicate entries from a Microsoft SQL database using T-SQL.
 The same model works both for Azure Databases (in Azure SQL Query Editor) and databases on MS SQL Server (using SSMS – SQL Server Management Studio).
+I had to do this a while back due to a bug in an API creating multiple entities with the same content – save for the Identity field.
+Fun!
 Background Why bother?
 That’s a (somewhat) valid question.
-A table in a SQL database can have quite a few rows as long as you have plenty of storage space available.
-The number of rows might (technically speaking) be limited by the maximum…Continue reading How to clean up duplicates from MS SQL Database?
+A table in a SQL…Continue reading How to clean up duplicates from MS SQL Database?

 Every now and then you run into a situation, where you really need to run some SQL against your local development database.
 That database, at least in my case, is hosted on your local SQL Server Express.
 Connecting to a local SQL Server should be a walk in a park, right?
 Eh, well… While using a connection string to connect to said DB is easy, you can’t do that with the SQL Server Management Studio.
 I wish you could, but hey – it is what…Continue reading How to access local MSSQL server using SQL Server Management Studio?